Vegan Pho Recipe – Vietnamese noodle soup

 - Dice the onion.
 Finely dice ginger and garlic.
 Then add into the pot and let it simmer for a couple of minutes.1 medium onion, 1 tbsp ginger, fresh, 1 clove garlic

 - Add soy sauce and pepper.
-Dice the bell pepper and off it goes into the soup.1.5 tbsp soy sauce, 1 tsp pepper, ½ bell pepper, red
+Dice the bell pepper and off it goes into the soup.1.5 tbsp soy sauce, 1 tsp black pepper, ½ bell pepper, red

 - Add the rice noodles.4.5 oz rice noodles

 - Let the soup cook for another 5 minutes.